quid256/munch/readme.md

    This will tell munch to watch the recipes folder and create/update `render.html` whenever a recipe is changed.
 1. Open `render.html` in a web browser and cook!

+Take a look at the example recipes in the `recipes/` folder to see how to format your own recipe files.
+They're pretty simple to make and render into nice-ish HTML with nutrition information!